The Patron Saint of St. Jude

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, September/October 1987.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, September/October 1987.